AI & Automation

 • Goal: [leads/awareness/sales]

-• Tone: [professional/casual/expert] Provide 4 content ideas per month with title, platform, and call-to-action.
+• Tone: [professional/casual/expert] Deliver 4 content ideas per month with title, platform and call-to-action.

 Template: You are a direct response copywriter.
-Write 3 Facebook ads for [product/service].
+Write 3 Facebook advertisements for [product/service].

 • Target audience: [specific description]